schoeberl/chisel-lab/lab4/README.md

 Your job is to show those errors with your test code.
 You do not need to correct the errors in ```Mux5```.

-There is no *starting* code given.
-You need to start from scratch (look into an older lab for test examples).
+ * There is a *starting* code given in ```src/test/scala```.

- * Use ChiselTest and place your code in ```src/test/scala```, and run your test with ```sbt test```.
+ * Use ChiselTest and edit the code in ```src/test/scala```, and run your test with ```sbt test```.
+ * The empty test will pass, however, you need to do a test that shows that there is an error.
+Your test shall fail at the end.
+ * Try to find out what the error is just with your testing, not showing into the DUT.

 ## Background Reading